Virtual CISO vs Full-Time CISO: The Real Cost in the UAE & Middle East

 Frequently Asked Questions

-How much does a CISO cost in the UAE?
-The 2026 Kingston Stanley Salary Survey puts CISO base pay at about USD 19,000 and up per month (AED 70,000+), and a Head of Information Security at USD 13,600 to 19,000 (AED 50,000 to 70,000).
-Once bonus, gratuity, visa, medical, and recruitment are added, a regulated-sector CISO costs around USD 23,000 to 33,000 a month fully loaded (AED 85,000 to 120,000).
+How much does a full-time CISO cost in the UAE in 2026?
+Base pay for a CISO starts around USD 19,000 a month (AED 70,000+) on the Kingston Stanley 2026 survey, with a Head of Information Security at USD 13,600 to 19,000 (AED 50,000 to 70,000).
+Once bonus, end-of-service gratuity, visas, medical, and recruitment fees are added, a regulated-sector CISO runs around USD 23,000 to 33,000 a month fully loaded (AED 85,000 to 120,000), and the first year sits higher because of recruitment and ramp.

 For companies under roughly 500 people in the UAE and the wider Middle East, choosing between a virtual CISO and a full-time CISO is rarely a question of whether you need security leadership.
 You do, particularly across the UAE's regulated sectors.
 The real question is whether to pay a full-time salary for work that arrives in bursts, and whether to buy advice with nobody to execute it.